 You are able to grade the amount of force on each key because your skin, joint and muscle sensors transmit information about the resistance you meet while pressing down each key.
 Your brain compares it previous typing success and the results on the screen, and makes adjustments in fractions of a second.
 This is sensory processing at work.

 Why do children with hypermobility have proprioceptive and kinesthetic processing problems?
 Because information from your body is transmitted is through receptors embedded in the tissue within and surrounding the joints.
 These receptors respond to muscle and tendon stretch, muscle contraction, and pressure within the joint.
 Joint hypermobility creates less stimulation (and thus less accurate information) to these sensory receptors.
-The information coming into the brain is either insufficient or delayed (or both), and therefore the brain’s output of directions to achieve postural stability or dynamic movement is correspondingly poor.
+Like the game at the carnival, the ball isn’t hit hard enough to ring the bell at the top of the post.
+The sensory information coming into the brain is either insufficient or delayed (or both), and therefore the brain’s output of directions to achieve postural stability or dynamic movement is correspondingly poor.

 I believe that vestibular input is one of the most powerful but rarely used modalities that can improve the sensory-motor performance of hypermobile children.
 They don’t have to demonstrate vestibular processing deficits to benefit from a vestibular program.
 The lack of effective sensory processing due to poor proprioceptive registration and discrimination creates problems with balance, and targeted vestibular input is designed to fine-tune the brain’s balance center.
 I could link you to scholarly articles on this concept, but you would fall asleep before finishing them.
 Trust me, vestibular input can make a difference.
 This program can be done without stressing fragile joints, which is often a limitation for the programs that focus too much on muscular strengthening and stabilization activities.